planetrobbie/terraform-vault-onboard/README.md

 ## Introduction

-Project onboarding automation on HashiCorp [Vault Enterprise](https://www.hashicorp.com/products/vault) using [Terraform Vault provider](https://registry.terraform.io/providers/hashicorp/vault/latest/docs) and [Terraform Enterprise](https://www.hashicorp.com/products/terraform).

-By leveraging the code in this repository you can automated the configuration of your HashiCorp Vault Cluster to enable the following use cases:
+This project will give you all the bits and pieces to automate the following [Vault Enterprise](https://www.hashicorp.com/products/vault) use cases using [Terraform Enterprise](https://www.hashicorp.com/products/terraform) or [Terraform Cloud](https://www.terraform.io/docs/cloud/overview.html) [API](https://www.terraform.io/docs/cloud/api/index.html):

 * Store static secrets encrypted in a K/V store
 * Authenticate application running in Kubernetes Pods